Connection Explorer presentation to COBA (Customer Owned Banking Association)

 Whilst working with the analysts to dive deeper into the needs, it was evident that they didn’t want to rely on ad-hoc jobs with their data science teams, they required a flexible interface, configured to enable them to focus on business problems and improve their efficiency.

 Frisk’s approach to these kinds of requests is to develop general features (if required) that we can add to our core product and then deliver a new configuration that is scalable, efficient and easy to use.

-This is where we introduced the Bespoke Identity Index (BII).
-Upon Release 1, BII was heralded as a significant improvement on capabilities for the intelligence analysts with sub-second search allowing them to get self-service results on questions that previously took them a week or two.
+This is where we introduced the CE (Connection Explorer).
+Upon Release 1, CE was heralded as a significant improvement on capabilities for the intelligence analysts with sub-second search allowing them to get self-service results on questions that previously took them a week or two.

 For the first release, we used automated tools to generate a massive test database of identity fragments with randomised spelling mistakes and partially overlapping content.
 Loading this into our standard data pipeline we identified the need for a loose schema to accommodate the data and a way of applying spelling suggestions to expand the fuzzy matching capability of our existing search algorithm.